* UK mining shares outperform broader market

 * FTSE 100 steady after sharp gains on Thursday

-LONDON, Feb 7 (Reuters) - London-listed mining stocks rose for a fourth straight session on Friday, reaching a two-week high, as investors bet that strong U.S. jobs data will improve sentiment and boost demand for raw materials.
+LONDON, Feb 7 (Reuters) - London-listed mining stocks rose for a fourth straight session to a two-week high on Friday, with investors betting that a strong reading of U.S. jobs data could improve sentiment and the demand outlook for raw materials.

 According to a Reuters Survey of economists, U.S. jobs are expected to have increased by 185,000 last month.
 If the data comes in line or better that predictions, it would offer some assurance to investors that the pace of economic recovery in the world’s biggest economy is not faltering and global demand for metals will improve.